-- Moving beyond surveys and using consumer research to get a more complete picture of consumers and their health needs will be a differentiator.
-Safety net hospitals are particularly vulnerable, given their history of lower patient experience scores.
-(See issue on "Consumer revolution in health coverage" on page 7) - Establishing a well-integrated and thoughtful consumer program that ties in with business needs will be more important than ever.
+- representatives and posting online messages during customer service inquiries.
+Healthcare companies should use all consumer touch points where education could be relevant. - Moving beyond surveys and using consumer research to get a more complete picture of consumers and their health needs will be a differentiator.
+Safety net hospitals are particularly vulnerable, given their history of lower patient experience scores.10 (See issue on "Consumer revolution in health coverage" on page 7) - Establishing a well-integrated and thoughtful consumer program that ties in with business needs will be more important than ever.
 Insurers and providers have shifted hiring practices to include individuals with the skills and talents to connect with consumers and understand how to collect and use customer data.
 Chief experience officers have become increasingly popular in the health sector, with one in ten hospitals giving accountability for the customer experience to a senior member of the leadership team.